coleifer/peewee/docs/peewee/playhouse.rst

 .. py:class:: Signal()

     Stores a list of receivers (callbacks) and calls them when the "send" method is invoked.

     .. py:method:: connect(receiver[, sender=None[, name=None]])

-        Add the receiver to the internal list of receivers, which will be called whenever the signal is sent.

         :param callable receiver: a callable that takes at least two parameters, a "sender", which is the Model subclass that triggered the signal, and